 The Goldline Credit Facility is secured by a first priority lien on substantially all of the assets of Goldline, and is guaranteed by the Company.
-Interest on the Goldline Credit Facility is payable quarterly in arrears at the rate of 8.5% per annum, and the Goldline Lenders under the Goldline Credit Facility are entitled to an additional funding fee payment at maturity equal to the greater of 3% of the principal amount of the Goldline Credit Facility and 10% of cumulative EBITDA (for the periods ending June 30, 2018, 2019 and 2020) of Goldline in excess of \$10 million, on a pro rata basis.
+Interest on the Goldline Credit Facility is payable quarterly in arrears at the rate of 8.5% per annum, and the Goldline Lenders under the Goldline Credit Facility are entitled to an additional funding fee payment at maturity equal to the greater of 3.0% of the principal amount of the Goldline Credit Facility and 10.0% of cumulative EBITDA (for the periods ending June 30, 2018, 2019 and 2020) of Goldline in excess of \$10.0 million, on a pro rata basis.
 The Goldline Credit Facility has a three-year maturity, and all outstanding principal and unpaid interest is due upon maturity (August 28, 2020).

-In connection with the Goldline Credit Facility, the Company incurred \$0.2 million of loan funding costs and accrued\$0.5 million of estimated loan funding fees that are due to the Goldline Lenders at maturity date.
-These loan funding fee were capitalized and are being amortized over the term of the Goldline Credit Facility.
-As of December 31, 2017, the carrying balance of the Goldline Credit facility was\$6.9 million, and the remaining unamortized loan cost balance was approximately\$0.6 million, which is amortized ratably through the maturity date.
-As of December 31, 2017, the balance of the loan fee payable was\$0.5 million, of which \$0.3 million was estimated based on discounted cash flow model of Goldline's projected results.
+As of March 31, 2018, the carrying balance of the Goldline Credit facility was\$7.0 million, and the remaining unamortized loan cost balance was approximately\$0.5 million, which is amortized ratably through the maturity date.
+As of March 31, 2018, the balance of the loan fee payable was\$0.5 million, of which \$0.3 million was estimated based on discounted cash flow model of Goldline's projected results.

-Interest expense related to the Goldline Credit Facility (including debt loan amortization costs) totaled \$200,000 which represents 6.0% of the total interest expense recognized, for the three months ended December 31, 2017.
-The Goldline Credit Facility's weighted average effective interest rate was 9.29% for the three months ended December 31, 2017.
+Interest expense related to the Goldline Credit Facility (including debt loan amortization costs) totaled 226,000 which represents 6.2% of the total interest expense recognized, for the three months ended March 31, 2018.
+The Goldline Credit Facility's weighted average effective interest rate was 9.19% for the three months ended March 31, 2018

-Interest expense related to the Goldline Credit Facility (including debt loan amortization costs) totaled \$279,000 which represents 4.6% of the total interest expense recognized, for the six months ended December 31, 2017.
-The Goldline Credit Facility's weighted average effective interest rate was 9.33% for the six months ended December 31, 2017.
+Interest expense related to the Goldline Credit Facility (including debt loan amortization costs) totale \$505,000 which represents 5.2% of the total interest expense recognized, for the nine months ended March 31, 2018.
+The Goldline Credit Facility's weighted average effective interest rate was 9.30% for the nine months ended March 31, 2018.

-The obligations of Goldline and the Company pursuant to the documentation governing the Goldline Credit Facility are subordinated to the Company's obligations under the Uncommitted Credit Agreement, dated as of March 31, 2016, as amended (see Lines of Credit, above in Note 14), among the Company, Coöperatieve Rabobank U.A.
-New York Branch, as administrative agent, and the Goldline Lenders named therein (the "Uncommitted Credit Agreement") including, among other subordination terms, that the Goldline Lenders will be permitted to collect regularly scheduled payments of principal and interest, provided that no event of default is continuing under the Uncommitted Credit Agreement and the Company is in pro forma compliance with the financial covenants pursuant to the Uncommitted Credit Agreement.
+The obligations of Goldline and the Company under the Goldline Credit Facility are subordinated to the Company's obligations under the Trading Credit Facility (see Lines of Credit, above in Note 14).
+Under the subordination agreements, the Goldline Lenders are permitted to collect regularly scheduled payments of principal and interest, provided that no event of default is continuing under the Trading Credit Facility and the Company is in pro-forma compliance with the financial covenants under the Trading Credit Facility.